wizioo/wp-catalogue/readme.txt

 No. There are already lots of good eCommerce plugins that you can use to sell things.
 WP Catalogue is different - it is used for people who want to show a catalogue of products ONLY, not for selling things online.

+= I'm getting a 404 error =

+Please go to Settings > Permalinks and resave your permalink structure.

 = How can I customise the design? =

 You can do some basic presentation adjustments via WP Catalogue > Settings.
 Beyond this, you can completely customise the design via your theme css.